Eat, Move, Sleep: Physical Well-being

 What You Eat

 Many believe in the Blue Zones leaving site icon philosophy to eat real food.
 Cooking a meal yourself is fun and a good family activity.
 It also helps you keep an eye on what you and your family are eating.
 Meals are meant to be enjoyed.
-When you cook meals yourself, you don’t have worry so much about what’s on the plate because you know what went in the pot.
+When you cook meals yourself, you don’t have to worry so much about what’s on the plate because you know what went in the pot.

 How You Move